afragen/wp-debugging/readme.txt

 When the plugin is deactivated all the constants are removed.
 When the plugin is activated the default settings and any saved settings are restored.

-This plugin uses the [wp-cli/wp-config-transformer ](https://github.com/wp-cli/wp-config-transformer) command for writing constants to `wp-config.php`.
+This plugin uses the [wp-cli/wp-config-transformer](https://github.com/wp-cli/wp-config-transformer) command for writing constants to `wp-config.php`.

 [Debug Quick Look](https://github.com/norcross/debug-quick-look) from Andrew Norcross is included with this plugin to assist in reading the debug.log file.
+If you already have this plugin installed you should delete it when WP Debugging is not active.

 [Query Monitor](https://wordpress.org/plugins/query-monitor/) and [Debug Bar](https://wordpress.org/plugins/debug-bar/) plugins are optional dependencies to aid in debugging and troubleshooting.
 The notice for installation will recur 30 days after being dismissed.